 Consider the Implications for Planetary Formation and Evolution

 The size and composition of Uranus offer clues about the processes that shaped the early solar system and the conditions necessary for planet formation.
 Studying the differences between Earth and Uranus can provide insights into the various pathways that planets can take during their evolution.
-For example, the presence of icy materials in Uranus suggests that it formed in a colder region of the solar system, while Earth's rocky composition indicates a formation closer to the Sun.
+Take this: the presence of icy materials in Uranus suggests that it formed in a colder region of the solar system, while Earth's rocky composition indicates a formation closer to the Sun.

 Stay Updated with the Latest Research and Discoveries